praiseG/DABS-Django-Backend/README.md

-# Doctor's Appointment Booking System
+# Doctors' Appointment Booking System
 This Application helps walk-in patients make an appointment with a preferred Doctor.

 ## Getting Started